whiver/nifi-protobuf-processor/README.md

 - [ ] Encode a raw payload to Protocol Buffers
 - [x] Decode a Protocol Buffers payload to JSON
 - [ ] Support dependencies in proto files
-- [ ] Allow to encode/decode from/to XML, JSON, YAML
+- [ ] Allow to encode/decode from/to XML, JSON and flowfile properties

 ### Protobuf schema specification
 - [x] Support compiled schema at a specified user location on the disk